Marketers have long leveraged data to understand and improve campaign effectiveness. Over the years, these efforts have gotten more advanced.

 Predictive analytics require the integration of multiple measurement models and massive amounts of data.
 In order to take full advantage of predictive analytics, marketers need an advanced marketing analytics software capable of distilling all of this data into digestible information from which actionable insights can be derived.

 AI and machine learning are poised to play a large role in marketing optimization and are considered to be essential features as marketers select omnichannel marketing tools.
 These tools are essential because they enable marketers to act on insights in real-time, serving dynamic content automatically.
-Based on predictive analytics, machine learning and AI capabilities can offer dynamic pricing, automated sales forecasts, automated content creation and real-time personalization.
+Based on predictive analytics, machine learning and AI marketing capabilities can offer dynamic pricing, automated sales forecasts, automated content creation and real-time personalization.

 Marketers must always look for new methods to make their marketing campaigns more targeted and effective.
 Doing so improves marketing ROI, customer experience and customer retention.
-To stay competitive, today’s data driven marketers are leveraging innovations including predictive analytics through unified marketing measurement, marketing analytics software, AI and machine learning.
+To stay competitive, today’s data-driven marketers are leveraging innovations including predictive analytics through unified marketing measurement, marketing analytics software, AI and machine learning.